 Currently we offer outings for young people that include nature hikes, animal tracking, glacier treks, via ferratas and rock climbing.
 We keep our child to instructor ratio appropriate to any special needs or requests, as well as the particular activity and programme.

-We recognize the unique learning abilities, special interests and attention levels of children at various ages of development, and has designed programmes and activities specifically for different ages and abilities.
+We recognize the unique learning abilities, special interests and attention levels of children at various ages of development, and have designed programmes and activities specifically for different ages and abilities.
 We never allow safety to be compromised for any reason at any time.

 Cost: According to activity, location and number of participants.